CSUMB-SCD/438-chatapp/README.md

 * The chat log of the room should occupy at least 50% of the width of the screen

 # Known Problems
+* Scroll bar does not scroll to bottom when new message is being added to log
 # Future Improvements
 * UI improvements to satisfy current design trends
 * User authentication